Fliplet/fliplet-cli/docs/API/fliplet-datasources.md

 # Data Sources JS APIs

-The Data Source REST APIs allows you to interact and make any sort of change to your app's Data Sources from the app itself.
+The Data Source JS APIs allows you to interact and make any sort of change to your app's Data Sources from the app itself.

 The `fliplet-datasources` package contains the following namespaces: